 Amazon connected accessories, such as the Echo and their suite of microwaves, clocks, and even toilets, interact with each other, and typically have a microphone turned on at all times to listen for its keywords.
 Without programming security, hackers could use these devices to listen to conversations.
 Google Home Hub is designed to offer a display but lacks a camera for security purposes.

 IoT is a growing network of devices that requires new development practices.
-Software must be considered for ease of use, while also maintaining security, convenience, and internet and multi device connectivity.
+The software must be considered for ease of use, while also maintaining security, convenience, and internet and multi-device connectivity.
 The software is critical in the performance of the hardware.